martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 from the version number and connection ID, maintain a commmon database of mappings, or the connection ID itself can be used to route the Initial packet to the server that generated the transport parameter.
 See
-{{?QUIC-LB=I-D.ietf-quic-load-balancers}} for an example of the latter approach.
+{{?QUIC-LB=I-D.ietf-quic-load-balancers}} for an example of the last approach.

 ### Multiple Entities With One Load Balancer

-If mutually mistrustful entities share the same IP address and port, incoming packets are usually routed by examining the SNI at a load balancer server that routes the traffic.
-This use case makes concealing the contents of the Client Initial especially attractive, as the IP address reveals less information.
+If mutually mistrustful entities share the same IP address and port, incoming packets are usually routed by examining the SNI at a load balancer that routes the traffic.
+This use case makes concealing the contents of the client Initial especially attractive, as the IP address reveals less information, but there is no obvious means for the load balancer to inspect a version aliased packet.
 There are several solutions to solve this problem.

 * The RECOMMENDED solution is to use routable connection IDs, so that the load balancer can correctly direct the packet without any knowledge of its version-